Unofficial-Extend-Project-Mirror/foam-extend-foam-extend-4.0/doc/buildInstructions/Windows/README.txt

 3) Download and install MSYS (see reference list below).

-4) Download the foam-extend source code from as described on http://wikki.gridcore.se
+4) Download the foam-extend source code from http://sourceforge.net/projects/openfoam-extend/

-5) Open a new MSYS shell and chdir to your foam-extend-3.1 source directory
+5) Open a new MSYS shell and chdir to your foam-extend-3.1 source directory.

 6) Edit the user-modifiable entries in etc/bashrc.mingw to point to the locations where you have installed the required system tools in the first two